It’s the month of JANUARY! We bring you holidays, history,recipes, gardening tips, Moon dates, folklore, and more!

-Twelfth Night, the eve of January 5, is in English folk custom the end of Christmas merrymaking, and in ancient Celtic tradition the end of the 12-day winter solstice celebration.
+The eve of January 5 brings Twelfth Night, an English folk custom the end of Christmas merrymaking, and in ancient Celtic tradition the end of the 12-day winter solstice celebration.
 On Twelfth Night, it was customary for the assembled company to toast each other from the wassail bowl.

-Epiphany falls on January 6.
-According to the New Testament's Gospels, on this date the Magi, the three wise men or kings, venerated and brought gifts to the infant Jesus.
+On January 6 falls Epiphany.
+According to the New Testament’s Gospels, on this date the Magi, the three wise men or kings, venerated and brought gifts to the infant Jesus.
 Bake a traditional King Cake with a lucky bean inside!

-On the 17th is Benjamin Franklin's birthday.
+On the 17th is Benjamin Franklin’s birthday.
 He was not only was a world-renowned statesman, inventor, and scientist, but also was fascinated by agriculture.
 Here at the OFA, we consider him the father of almanacs.
-Thanks for everything Ben!
+See how much you know about Ben.

 Recipes for the Season

 In the month of January, stay warm and cozy with soups and stews!